Time's Arrow (Star Trek: The Next Generation): Part I

 The Enterprise is recalled to Earth after evidence is found of aliens on the planet 500 years before.
 A cavern near Starfleet Headquarters in San Francisco contains 19th century relics and Commander Data's disembodied head.
 Investigation reveals cellular fossils native to the planet of Devidia II, indicating a race of shapeshifters visited Earth's past.
 The Enterprise travels to Devidia II, bringing Data's second head.
 A temporal disturbance is discovered on the planet.
 Though no life forms are visible, Deanna Troi senses the presence of suffering humans.
 The crew determine that the aliens are slightly out of phase with time.
 Data notes that his android body has a phase discriminator that would allow him to see the aliens.
 Captain Picard reluctantly allows him to join the away team.
 Inside a cavern, Data, in phase with the aliens, describes them.
 They are absorbing light strands from a device in the center of the cavern, otherwise appearing benign.
 When two aliens enter a time portal, Data is drawn in.
 He finds himself in 1893 San Francisco, California.

 Needing money, Data wins a sizable amount in a poker game.
 He stays at a local hotel, befriending the bellhop (future author Jack London).
 Claiming to be a French inventor, Data enlists London to acquire 19th century supplies under the pretense of building an internal combustion engine.
 Data is actually creating a detector to locate the aliens.
-Data sees a photo of Enterprise bartender Guinan in a newspaper and goes to a reception being held for her.
+Data sees a photo of Enterprise bartender Guinan in a newspaper and goes to a reception being held at her home.
 Believing she also traveled from the future, Data approaches Guinan, who is conversing with Samuel Clemens (Mark Twain).
 Data is surprised when she fails to recognize him, which sparks Clemens' curiosity.
 While speaking privately, Data realizes Guinan is actually native to this time period and has yet to meet the 24th century Enterprise crew.
 Data privately explains his situation, unaware Clemens is eavesdropping.
 Clemens becomes determined to discover the truth about the two.

 Meanwhile, in the 24th century, the Enterprise crew build a phase discriminator that allows them to see the aliens and go back in time to rescue Data.
 Guinan convinces Picard that he must join the pending away mission, warning they otherwise may never meet.
 The away team activates the phase discriminator and sees the aliens.
 The light strands are human life forces at the moment of death that the aliens consume.
 Picard, Will Riker, Geordi La Forge, Troi, and Dr. Beverly Crusher enter the time portal to try and stop the aliens.